-The bill aims to modernize reimbursement rates for the Working Connections Child Care Program in Washington State to better reflect the costs of providing high-quality child care.
+The bill aims to modernize reimbursement rates for the Working Connections Child Care Program in Washington State to better reflect the actual costs of providing high-quality child care.
 It emphasizes the importance of child care for working families and the economy, noting that many families struggle to find affordable care while providers earn low wages.
-The legislation builds on previous efforts, such as the Fair Start for Kids Act, and introduces a cost of quality child care rate model, which was developed in consultation with child care providers and approved by federal authorities.
-This model is intended to ensure that reimbursement rates are based on living wages for providers and the actual costs of delivering quality care.
+The legislation builds on previous efforts, particularly the Fair Start for Kids Act, and introduces a cost of quality child care rate model developed in consultation with child care providers.
+This model is intended to ensure that reimbursement rates are based on living wages and the true costs of delivering quality care.

-Key amendments to existing law include maintaining the current baseline reimbursement rate while requiring future recommendations for subsidy rates to be based on the new cost of quality model.
-The bill specifies that child care subsidy base rates must achieve, at a minimum, the 85th percentile of the market based on recent surveys.
-It also outlines the factors that must be considered in determining these rates, such as staff salaries, benefits, family engagement activities, and professional development.
-Additionally, the bill mandates a review of rate enhancements for special populations every three years, ensuring that the needs of infants, nonstandard hours, and special needs are addressed.
+Key amendments to RCW 43.216.828 include maintaining the current baseline reimbursement rate while requiring future recommendations for subsidy rates to be based on the new cost of quality model.
+The bill specifies that child care subsidy base rates must achieve, at a minimum, the 85th percentile of the market based on the latest market rate survey.
+Additionally, it mandates that the Department of Children, Youth, and Families utilize the cost of quality model to recommend rates that cover essential costs such as staff salaries, benefits, and educational materials.
+The bill also includes provisions for reviewing rate enhancements for special populations every three years, ensuring that the needs of diverse families are met.

 Statutes affected: Original Bill: 43.216.828